NashTeamAlpha/BangazonWeb/README.md

 `$env:NTABangazonWeb_Db_Path="/yourpath/yourpath/yourpath/bangazonWeb.db`

-After this database path has been set, create the database and set up the dotnet dependencies:
+After this database path has been set, create the database and set up the dotnet dependencies by running the following commands:

 ```
 dotnet restore
 dotnet ef database update
 dotnet run
 ```

+Once the above installation requirements are met, the site should be available on your local host.